MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

           sudo vi /etc/sysconfig/network-scripts/rule-eth0
           ```

-      2. Add the following contents to the rule file.
+      2. Add the following content to the rule file.
 Replace the IP address accordingly, make sure you specify the IPv4 address in the configuration, and preserve the 32-bit value:

           ```output
           from 10.0.1.4/32 table eth0-rt